xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

       </pre>
       </div>

 The routing table on Leafs show reachability to PE-1's prefix (111.1.1.1/32) with DCI-1 and DCI-2 as the next-hop.
 The EVPN control-plane of Leafs show the route is received from DCI-1 (8.8.8.8) and DCI-2 (9.9.9.9) routers with PE-1 (10.10.10.10) as the originator.

-Successful Ping from PE-1 to Host prefixes shows that the BGP EVPN and L3VPN interworking is operational and end-to-end reachability from Hosts connected to Leaf-1/Leaf-2 to PE-1 is established.
+Successful Ping from PE-1 to Host prefixes verifies that the BGP EVPN and L3VPN interworking is operational and end-to-end reachability from Hosts connected to Leaf-1/Leaf-2 to PE-1 is established.